linkerd/website/linkerd.io/content/2/features/cni.md

 +++
 title = "CNI Plugin"
-description = "Linkerd installs can be configured to run a CNI plugin that rewrites each pod's iptables rules automatically, required for routing network traffic through the pod’s container." slug = "cni"
+summary = "Linkerd installs can be configured to run a CNI plugin that rewrites each pod's iptables rules automatically, required for routing network traffic through the pod’s container." slug = "cni"
 +++